Maheer96/BaseScript/content/JavaScript/An Introduction.md

 A superset, on the other hand, is an expansion of a base language, incorporating all of its components while adding additional features.
 For example, [Kotlin](https://kotlinlang.org/) is a superset of the popular language Java, and C++ is essentially a superset of the language C. In our case, we call TypeScript a superset of JavaScript because it adds syntax, specifically typing.

 For the most part, this course will be focused on _vanilla_ JavaScript, that is, the base language.
 Before taking a look into all of the modern frameworks and developer tools, it is critical to learn the fundamentals first.

+## Course Prerequisites

+With a wide variety of topics to cover within this course, having familiarity with a few of the following technologies will provide as a strong helping hand to fully becoming a JavaScript developer!

+For starters, we recommend you have played around with:

+1. A code editor (i.e. VSCode)
+2. Basic HTML and CSS
+3. Command lines & navigating the file system
+4. Git and GitHub (if you hope to move further and publish your works)

 ## Conclusion